jremillard/osm-import-toolkit/README.md

 -----------------

 There are many different ways of doing imports and mechanical edits.
-The import documentation on the OSM wiki is neccicarily prescriptive to cover the wide variaty of possible imports.
-It also needs to cover the wide varity of community norms across OSM.
+The import documentation on the OSM wiki is necessarily prescriptive to cover the wide variety of possible imports.
+It also needs to cover the wide variety of community norms across OSM.
 The same import might be accepted with open arms in one region and be totally unacceptable in another region.
-In practice, some regions of OSM will not accept any kinds imports or mechnical edits.
+In practice, some regions of OSM will not accept any kinds imports or mechanical edits.
 Also, you need to be aware that some members of OSM oppose all imports.
 Therefor, it is a difficult task to document "one" import policy across all of OSM.

 This documentation is descriptive, like a recipe, that if followed should provide good results.
 It is just one path of many to success.

-Import and mechnical edits are hard.
-They are not hard, like you need to be a genious to do it.
-They are hard because they require unusual mix of knowedge.
+Import and mechanical edits are hard.
+They are not hard, like you need to be a genius to do it.
+They are hard because they require unusual mix of knowledge.
 To do an import, I believe you need ...

  - Mastery of the OSM data model.
 You must know how points, ways, and relations relate to each other and how they are used in practice to